 This is where things get tricky…

-As a general rule, you shouldn’t work with a coach who doesn’t have a proven track record of success, more than 1,000 hours of coaching, and at least 100 past clients.
+As a general rule, if you are a man, work with a men’s coach who has a proven track record of success, more than 1,000 hours of coaching, and at least 100 past clients.

-You should also be sure to talk to a coaches previous clients to determine whether or not they are a good fit for you.
+You should also be sure to talk to your life coach’s previous clients to determine whether or not they are a good fit for you.

 At Knowledge for Men, we offer some of the best and most affordable coaching in the industry.